-The IRS recently announced the cost-of-living adjustments to the applicable dollar limits for various employer-sponsored retirement and welfare plans for 2019.
-Although some of the dollar limits currently in effect for 2018 will remain the same, the majority of the limits will experience minor increases for 2019.
+The IRS recently announced the cost-of-living adjustments to the applicable dollar limits for various employer-sponsored retirement and welfare plans for 2020.
+Nearly all of the dollar limits currently in effect for 2019 will experience minor increases for 2020.

 RETIREMENT PLAN LIMITS

 Annual compensation limit